Peak oil: Unconventional sources

-Other less common unconventional oil sources include oil shale (see article).
+Other less common unconventional oil sources include oil shale (see article for more information).
+Shale oil can be manufactured from the kerogen contained in an oil shale.

+Tight oil is also commonly referred to as "shale oil" due to the oil often being in shale deposits.
+Due to this nickname, tight oil is often confused with oil shale.

 Production of tight oil is mainly concentrated in the United States due to world-class geology and ease of borrowing (tight oil production is extremely expensive).
 Oil sands production is also concentrated in Canada for the same exact reasons (but different type of oil).

 There are also economic tight oil deposits in Argentina known as the Vaca Muerta Formation, but are less developed than tight oil in the US due to a lack of infrastructure and less capacity to borrow money.

 In recent history, production of tight oil led to a resurgence of US production in the 2010s.
 US tight oil production initially peaked in March 2015 and fell by 12 per cent over the next 18 months; but then production rose again, and by September 2017 production had exceeded the old peak.
 As of 2024, US oil production, especially tight oil production, is higher than ever thanks to the Permian Basin.

 Venezuela has oil sands deposits similar in size to those of Canada, and approximately equal to the world's reserves of conventional oil.
 Venezuela's Orinoco Belt tar sands are less viscous than Canada's Athabasca oil sands – meaning they can be produced by more conventional means – but they are buried too deep to be extracted by surface mining.
 Estimates of the recoverable reserves of the Orinoco Belt range from 100 Goilbbl to 270 Goilbbl.
 In 2009, USGS updated this value to 513 Goilbbl.

 While not an actual source of unconventional oil, processes which convert other hydrocarbons are similar to unconventional oil in that they are 'unconventional' and very costly to produce.
 They include coal liquefaction or gas to liquids which produce synthetic fuels from coal or natural gas via the Fischer–Tropsch process, Bergius process, or Karrick process.